quickshell-mirror/quickshell/README.md

 Quickshell's binary is available at `quickshell.packages.<system>.default` to be added to lists such as `environment.systemPackages` or `home.packages`.

+`quickshell.packages.<system>.nvidia` is also available for nvidia users which fixes some common crashes.

 Note: by default this package is built with clang as it is significantly faster.

 ## Manual